kelciatkinson/hack-sprint/README.md

 This is a Hack Sprint for 2nd Trimester at Atlas School.

 ## Instructions:
-Please visit https://MatchEverAfter.com to view our live project
+After downloading our repo, you can open the html in your browser to view our static html and css.

 [Authors](/AUTHORS)